Secure Bail for White Collar Crimes 24/7

 Bribery: Bribery results from a gift given in exchange for personal influence or a change in behavior.
 For example, offering a police officer $100 to forego a ticket would count as bribery.

 Fraud: A broad term, fraud results from the intentional deception of another individual for personal gain.
-Fraud can also occur from misinformation utilized to damage another person’s reputation.
+Fraud can also occur when misinformation is utilized to damage another person’s reputation.

 Money Laundering: This occurs when someone tries to hide money gained through criminal activity.
 To launder money, one misrepresents ill-gotten gains as profits from a legitimate source.